Sivakasi: Education and utility services

-In 2011, there were five government schools: two primary schools, one middle school, one high school and one higher secondary school.
-There were ten other private schools in the city.
-There were two engineering colleges in the city, with the Mepco Schlenk Engineering College being prominent among them.
-There were three arts and science colleges and three polytechnic colleges in the city.
+There are five government schools in Sivakasi: two primary schools, one middle school, one high school and one higher secondary school.
+There are ten private schools in the city.
+There are four engineering colleges in the city, with the Mepco Schlenk Engineering College being prominent among them.
+There are four arts and science colleges and three polytechnic colleges in the city.
 Sri Kaliswari College is located within the city.

+In 2011, there was one government hospital, three municipal health centres, one municipal maternity home and 25 private hospitals and clinics that take care of the healthcare needs of the citizens.
+The municipality operates two markets, namely the Anna Daily Market and Viswanatham Municipal Meat Market that cater to the needs of the city and the rural areas around it.

 Electricity supply to Sivakasi is regulated and distributed by the Tamil Nadu Electricity Board (TNEB).
 The city along with its suburbs forms the Sivakasi Electricity Distribution Circle.
 A Chief Distribution engineer is stationed at the regional headquarters.
+The municipality covers an area of 6.8 sqkm.
+In 2011, the municipality maintained a total of 2,584 street lamps: 322 sodium lamps, 125 mercury vapour lamps, 2,136 tube lights and one high mast beam lamp.

 Water supply is provided by the Sivakasi Municipality from the Vaippar river through eight reservoirs and six feeders located in various parts of the city.
 In the period 2000–2001, a total of 6.5 million litres of water was supplied every day for households in the city.
 As per the municipal data for 2011, about 45 metric tonnes of solid waste were collected from Sivakasi every day by door-to-door collection and subsequently the source segregation and dumping was carried out by the sanitary department of the Sivakasi municipality.
 The coverage of solid waste management in the city by the municipality had an efficiency of 100% in 2001.
 There is no underground drainage system in the city and the sewerage system for disposal of sullage is through septic tanks, open drains and public conveniences.
 The municipality maintained a total of 85.87 km of storm water drains in 2011.
-In 2011, there was one government hospital, three municipal health centres, one municipal maternity home and 25 private hospitals and clinics that take care of the healthcare needs of the citizens.
-In 2011, the municipality maintained a total of 2,584 street lamps: 322 sodium lamps, 125 mercury vapour lamps, 2,136 tube lights and one high mast beam lamp.
-The municipality operates two markets, namely the Anna Daily Market and Viswanatham Municipal Meat Market that cater to the needs of the city and the rural areas around it.